 While Microsoft offers security for its cloud-based services, many enterprises require an additional layer of protection for corporate data in Office 365.
 “It’s important to strike a balance between what tools and services you provide your employees and what security controls to have around those services to track data and manage confidential information,” said Tim Topkins, Senior Director of Security Innovation at Aetna.
 “Companies should look for solutions that make the secure path the easy path.
 A frictionless approach to visibility, compliance, data security and threat detection on top of a service in demand like Office 365 creates a secure and productive workforce.”

-At RSA 2015, Skyhigh announced the security, compliance and governance capabilities of its Skyhigh for Office 365 offering.
+At RSA 2015, Skyhigh announced the security, compliance and governance capabilities of its Skyhigh CASB for Office 365 offering.
 The solution integrates seamlessly with Office 365 and delivers encryption with enterprise-managed keys, data loss prevention (DLP), contextual access control, user behavior analytics, privilege user analytics and cloud activity monitoring, without changing the accessibility or experience of Office 365.

 Skyhigh for Office 365 is the only Cloud Access Security Broker (CASB) solution to: